Damped wave (radio transmission)

 A damped wave was an early method of radio transmission produced by the first radio transmitters (spark gap transmitters) which consisted of a series of damped radio waves.
 Information was carried on this signal by telegraphy, turning the transmitter on and off (on-off keying) to send messages in Morse code.
-Damped waves were the first practical means of radio communication, used during the wireless telegraphy era which ended around 1920.
-In radio engineering it is now generally referred to as "Class B" emission.
+Damped waves were the first practical means of radio communication, used during the early days of wireless telegraphy before more efficient continuous wave transmitters replaced it over the course of the 1920s.